Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Data simulation

 where $(1+z)^{\gamma}$ refers to the delay with respect to SFH with $\gamma=-1.1$, $\mathcal{N}_{\rm SFH}$ is a normalization factor, $D_{\rm C}$ is the comoving distance, and $z_{\rm cut} = 1$ is a cutoff, which reflects the decline in detected FRBs beyond it due to the instrumental signal-to-noise threshold.
 The density evolution form of SFH is parameterized as \citep{Madau:2016jbv,Qiang:2021ljr}

-For cosmological constraints, we need to estimate the FRB event rate.
-According to the estimation of the FRB detection event rate by the upcoming Square Kilometer Array (SKA) in Ref.~\cite{Zhang:2023gye}, the 10-year observation of the SKA would detect $\mathcal{O}(10^5-10^6)$ FRBs.
-Assuming that 10\% of the detected FRBs can be well localized to confirm their host galaxies, there are still $\mathcal{O}(10^4-10^5)$ FRBs with redshifts available for parameter inference.
-In this work, we consider a normally expected scenario of $N_{\rm FRB} = 100,000$ for the 10-year operation of SKA.
+For cosmological constraints, we adopt the FRB detection event rate by the upcoming Square Kilometer Array (SKA) in Ref.~\cite{Zhang:2023gye}.
+The 10-year observation of the SKA would detect $\mathcal{O}(10^5-10^6)$ FRBs.
+Assuming that 10\% of the detected FRBs can be well localized to confirm their host galaxies, the 10-year operation of SKA is expected to yield $\mathcal{O}(10^4-10^5)$ FRBs with redshifts available for parameter inference.
+In this work, we consider two representative cases: a nominal scenario with $N_{\rm FRB} = 10^4$ and an optimistic scenario with $N_{\rm FRB} = 10^5$.